mapbox/mapbox-search-android/README.md

 ## Offline integration tests
 To run offline integration tests, please, make sure your `MAPBOX_ACCESS_TOKEN` has `offline_search` feature flag enabled.
+As for now, offline functionality (including offline tests) is in a private beta and available to selected customers only.

 ## Complex checks run
 To run all checks and unit tests locally, execute `local_checks.sh` script: